prescottprue/react-redux-firebase/docs/api/withFirebase.md

 export default withFirebase(SomeComponent)
 ```

-Returns **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** HOC that accepts a watchArray and wraps a component
+Returns **[Function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function)** Higher Order Component which accepts an array of
+watchers config and wraps a React Component

 ## withFirebase

 **Extends React.Component**

-Higher Order Component that attaches firebase to props.
+Higher Order Component that provides `firebase` and
-Firebase is gathered from store.firebase, which is attached to store by
+`dispatch` as a props to React Components.
+Firebase is gathered from
-the store enhancer (reactReduxFirebase) in ./enhancer.
+`store.firebase`, which is attached to store by the store enhancer
+(`reactReduxFirebase`) during setup.
+**NOTE**: This version of the Firebase library has extra methods, config,
+and functionality which give it it's capabilities such as dispatching
+actions.

 **Examples**